saryongkang/focus-restorable-textfield/README.md

 This project suggests workaround for https://issuetracker.google.com/192776771

+### Disclaimer

+Warning: The workaround implementation presented by this project is not official recommendation of Google.

 ### Motivation

 Unlike `EditText` in Android Views, `TextField` in Compose doesn’t automatically retain or